jeremiah-shaulov/office_spirit_mysql/README.md

 - `managedXaDsns` - Will automatically manage distributed transactions on DSNs listed here (will rollback or commit dangling transactions).
 - `xaCheckEach` - Check for dangling transactions each this number of milliseconds (default `6000`).
 - `xaInfoTables` - You can provide tables (that you need to create), that will improve distributed transactions management (optional).
+- `sqlLogger` - Used to log SQL queries.
 - `logger` - a `console`-compatible logger, or `globalThis.console`.
 It will be used to report errors and print log messages.

 Data Source Name is specified in URL format, with "mysql://" protocol.